ndemou/Out-PingStats/README.md

 install it by double-clicking on the ttf file and clicking install, and then configure your PowerShell terminal to use it.

+## Other features

+### Periodic screen dump to a file

+Every time Out-PingStats updates the slow graphs, it dumps the screen to a file named  "ops.<START-TIME>.screen" inside your %TEMP% folder.
+So if after closing the program you want to view its last output you only have to `cat` this file.

+### Saved RTT measurements

+Out-PingStats also records every RTT time measured to a text file named `ops.<START-TIME>.pingrec` in your %TEMP% folder.
+The file has one line per minute starting with the timestamp `hhmm:`.
+After the timestamp follows one character per measurement.
+The character is `[char](ttl+32)` (e.g. "A" for 33msec, "B" for 34msec, etc)

 ## Histogram examples

 ### Histogram of a not so good wifi connection